Cloth Interactive Transformer for Virtual Try-On: Experiments

 \subsection{Failure Cases and Analysis}

-Though impressive person try-on images can be generated by our CIT, there are still several failure cases that are inevitable.
-We found three such cases and we visualize them in Fig.~\ref{fig:failureCase}.
-In the first case (first row), the difference between the clothing in the reference image and the in-shop cloth image is too big.
-As such the person's mask cannot match the new in-shop cloth anyway.
-Moreover, self-occlusion is another big problem, leading to blurry of ambiguity-prone generated images (second row).
-In the third case (last row), very large poses and shape transformations may also lead to ambiguous results.
+Though impressive person try-on images can be generated by our CIT, there are still three kinds of inevitable common failure cases.
+We visualize them in Figure~\ref{fig:failureCase} with a comparison to both CP-VTON and CP-VTON+.

-For the first two cases, the main reason is that the input data itself lack information on whether a body region should be covered with the cloth or not.
-We can give a further organization to input data to remedy this, such as using more accurate segmentation maps or adopting more fine-grained human annotations.
-For the last case, the 2D image-based method cannot completely capture the large pose and shape transformations.
-We think that utilizing 3D input data such as body mesh and 3D models for the clothing may alleviate this problem.
+The first case (See the 1st row of Figure~\ref{fig:failureCase}) is that the difference between the clothing item in the reference image and the in-shop cloth is too large.
+Consequently, the mask of the person cannot well match the target in-shop clothing item.
+The second failure case comes from the self-occlusion problem, which leads to blurry ambiguity-prone generated images (See the 2nd row of Figure~\ref{fig:failureCase}).
+The third failure case (See the 3rd row of Figure~\ref{fig:failureCase}) derives from the drastic difference between the pose of the person and the sides of the in-shop cloth.
+This also leads to ambiguous results.
+In the first two cases, the main reason may be that the input data lack information in terms of whether the region of a human body should be covered with cloth or not.
+We propose to give further organization to the input data to remedy this issue, such as using more accurate segmentation maps or adopting more fine-grained human annotations.
+For the last case, the 2D image-based method cannot completely capture such a complicated relationship between a person and a clothing item.
+We think that taking the 3D input data, such as body mesh, and 3D clothing items, into consideration may alleviate such a problem.